mint cultivation farming guide for beginners

 You can cultivate Japanese mint both in tropical and subtropical areas.
 The temperature is ideal between 20-400 C during the major part of the growing period.
 In addition. the rainfall between 100-110 cm. (light showers at the planting stage and ample sunshine at the time of harvesting) is perfect for its cultivation.

-Well-drained loam or sandy loam soils rich in the organic matter having pH between 6 and 8.2 are ideally suited for its cultivation.
+Well-drained loam or sandy loam soils rich in organic matter having a pH between 6 and 8.2 are ideally suited for its cultivation.
 You can cultivate mint in both red and black soil.
 In the case of acidic soil having a pH of less than 5.5, liming is recommended.

 Suitable Soil For Mint Cultivation